Finance - Frequently Asked Questions (FAQs)

 I'm totally retired.
 Do I have to file?

-If you received a tax return from our office, you still need to file that form.
+If you received a tax return from our Earned Income Tax Collector, you still need to file that form.
 On it, you should indicate that you are retired and you will be coded as retired and will no longer receive a tax form.
 If you should go back to work or become self employed again, you would need to notify our Earned Income Tax Office so that the retired code would be removed and a tax return would be mailed to you.
 If you did not receive a tax return and previously notified us that you were retired, you do not need to file.
 If you are a new resident, we may not be advised of your status and you should contact our office Monday through Friday at 610-966-4343 between the hours of 8 AM to 4:30 PM.

 How do I calculate penalty and interest?